GabriellyOlinsc/GabriellyOlinsc/README.md

 </div>

-I’m a Computer Science student passionate about technology and software development.
+I’m a Computer Science student interested about technology and software development.
 Currently, I work as an IT Intern, contributing to innovative product development projects.

 ### About me: